Stocks edge higher on Wall Street ahead of Fed, jobs news - NewsBreak

 Investors are also reviewing a heavy load of corporate earnings for more clues as to how companies are faring as the economy moves past the virus pandemic.

 Small-company stocks were little changed after surging a day earlier.
-The Russell 2000 fell 0.2%.
+The Russell 2000 rose less than 0.1%.

 Technology stocks made solid gains.
 Cloud networking company Arista Networks surged 20.5% after giving investors an encouraging financial forecast following a strong third-quarter report.

 Health care stocks also rose.
-Prescription drug distributor McKesson gained 5.6% after raising its profit forecast. was up 5% after delivering a strong profit report.
+Prescription drug distributor McKesson gained 5.3% after raising its profit forecast.
+Pfizer gained 4% after delivering a strong profit report.

-Losses in energy stocks and mix of companies that rely on direct consumer spending tempered gains elsewhere in the market.
+Losses in energy stocks, utilities and mix of companies that rely on direct consumer spending tempered gains elsewhere in the market.

 Bond yields slipped.
 The yield on the 10-year Treasury fell to 1.55% from 1.57% late Monday.